ART PORTER JR.

 Porter's travels took him to Carnegie Hall for the Polygram Anniversary Celebration, overseas performances at North Sea Jazz Festival in Holland, Red Sea Jazz Festival in Israel, jazz festivals in Switzerland, France, Belgium, and Thailand and the Montreal Jazz Festival in Canada.
 He garnered the respect of the jazz community worldwide.
 Porter performed at the inaugural ceremonies for President Bill Clinton in 1993.
 During the inaugural prayer service in collaboration with his father, he received a standing ovation for his solo renditions of “Amazing Grace” and “My Tribute.”

+Porter died on November 23, 1996, in a boating accident in Thailand.
+He had just completed a performance at the Thailand International Golden Jubilee Jazz Festival commemorating the fiftieth anniversary of King Bhumibol Adulyadej’s reign.
 In 1998, Verve Records released the memorial album "For Art’s Sake", featuring Porter’s unrecorded music, songs of tribute to him from other artists, and favorites from his previous albums.
 Porter received posthumous awards from the recording industry, media and production companies, and the educational community of Gary, Indiana.
 He was also inducted into the Arkansas Jazz Hall of Fame, Arkansas Entertainers Hall of Fame and Arkansas Black Hall of Fame.

 “Art Porter was a treasured member of the Verve/Polygram family” said Chuck Mitchell, Senior Vice President and General Manager of the Verve Group.
 “He was a great musician and a tremendous performer.
 More than that, Art was a warm and generous spirit who touched all who met him and heard his music.” .